 LONDON – The first 800,000 commercial doses of Pfizer Inc./Biontech SE’s COVID-19 vaccine are due to arrive in the U.K. over the next few days, after the Medicines and Healthcare products Agency (MHRA) became the first regulator to grant conditional approval.

-A total of 1,500 immunization centers in the U.K. are prepared to receive the vaccine, with administration now expected to start on Dec.
+A total of 1,500 immunization centers in the U.K. are preparing to receive the vaccine, with administration now expected to start on Monday, Dec.
 7.

 The vaccine, BNT-162b2, becomes the first messenger RNA (mRNA) drug to be approved, leapfrogging the multiple programs in which mRNA is being developed as the basis of cancer vaccines.